merginit/merginit.com/src/lib/blog/posts/30062025-major-payment-processors-for-online-businesses.md

 ## Conclusion

 The best payment processor depends on your business model and needs.
-For EU businesses or those selling digital products, Paddle, Lemon Squeezy, FastSpring, Digital River, and Stripe's Managed Payments are top choices due to their MoR services and tax compliance capabilities.
-Paddle and Lemon Squeezy offer straightforward pricing at 5% + $0.50 per transaction, while FastSpring and Digital River provide custom pricing for larger operations.
-For startups, Stripe's standard plan and Square offer cost-effective solutions at 2.9% + $0.30, while PayPal and Braintree provide trusted options with broad customer recognition.
-Adyen caters to enterprises, and Authorize.Net suits those needing a traditional gateway.
-Evaluate your transaction volume, compliance needs, and integration requirements to make an informed decision.
+For EU businesses or those selling digital products, Paddle, Lemon Squeezy, FastSpring, Digital River, Stripe’s Managed Payments, and Polar.sh stand out thanks to their merchant-of-record services and integrated tax-compliance support.
+Polar.sh’s open-source, developer-friendly approach (4% + $0.40 per transaction) is particularly attractive for engineering-led teams.

+For startups already using Stripe that must implement sophisticated billing scenarios—usage-based, seat-based, or credit-based—UseAutumn.com offers a cost-effective solution: free up to $3 000 MRR, scaling to $375 / month, with no additional Autumn transaction fees (standard Stripe rates still apply).
+Because Autumn is not a merchant of record, you’ll still need to handle tax compliance separately (e.g., via Stripe Tax).

+Traditional low-cost options such as Stripe’s standard plan, Square, PayPal, and Braintree remain compelling for straightforward payment flows, while enterprise-scale organisations may favour Adyen or Digital River for highly customised, global solutions.

+Ultimately, assess your transaction volume, compliance obligations, desired billing complexity, and integration effort to choose the platform or combination of tools that best supports your roadmap and growth goals.

 ## Sources